 In lockdown, many of us have come to rely on phones as our only window to the outside world.
 But a constant influx of information is the antithesis of creativity.
 Making music relies on an instantaneous exchange of thought and emotion, which can’t be achieved with our heads buried in our devices.
-A simple home yoga practice or long walk through nature has the power to reconnect us to our creativity.
-Taking digital breaks helps us be present in order to get into flow state and tap into the height of our potential.
+A simple home yoga practice or a long walk through nature has the power to reconnect us to our creativity.
+Taking digital breaks helps us be present in order to get into a flow state and tap into the height of our potential.
 (As a bonus, it’s also a relatively easy New Year’s resolution to tackle!)

 8. Finish what you’ve started

-Not only should we prepare for the explosion of creativity that is to come, we must also honor the moments of inspiration that helped get us through lockdown.
+Not only should we prepare for the explosion of creativity that is to come, but we must also honor the moments of inspiration that helped get us through lockdown.
 A fresh start won’t feel so fresh with a cloud of unfinished projects looming overhead.
 Go ahead and write that bridge, finalize that mix, or turn that demo into a polished master.
 Make the commitment to set deadlines and get across the finish line.
 It will help you write faster and you’ll have more songs to add to your discography.
 That’s more than enough reason to open up some old files.